Inserting LaTEX mathematical formulae

 </math>

 This system is limited to displaying well-formed mathematical formulae and no other TEX functionality is available.
-In particular: it is not possible to define your own macros (’\def......’ is not available) and macros other than anything specifically a mathematical formula will not be recognised.
-In practical usage, other limitations will be encountered, but it is important to recall that the goal of this feature is ONLY to show mathematical formulae within text, and nothing more...
+In particular: it is not possible to define your own macros (’\def......’ is not available) and macros that are outside mathematical formulae will not be recognised.
+In practical usage, other limitations will be encountered, but it is important to recall that the goal of this feature is ONLY to show mathematical formulae within the text, and nothing more...

 Footnotes